 Sefer Bereishis and Parshas Bereishis; Sefer Shmos and Parshas Shmos; Sefer Vayikra and Parshas VaYikra; Sefer BaMidbar and Parshas BaMidbar; Sefer Devarim and Parshas Devarim.

-Two great Rabbis by the name of Rav and Shmuel disagree over the meaning of the ‘new king’.
+Two great Rabbis, Rav and Shmuel, disagree over the meaning of the “new king.”

 Rav said that indeed he was a new king.
 Every king in Egypt was called Paraoh, so the old Paraoh died and now a new one took over.

-Shmuel however was of the opinion that this ‘new’ king was actually the same person, but for some reason, his attitude changed for the worse.
-He now acted as if he never knew Yosef!
+Shmuel was of the opinion that this “new” king was actually the same person, but his attitude changed for the worse.
+He now acted like a “new king” who never knew Yosef!
 What nerve!